-Canadian authorities look to the courts to break blockade
+Ontario declares an emergency over truck blockades in Canada

 “Hesitancy by federal authorities to act decisively has emboldened the occupiers and copycat occupations,” he said.
 “Ottawa, I believe, will be compelled to use the army.”

-The Canadian protesters are decrying vaccine mandates for truckers and other COVID-19 restrictions and are railing against Trudeau, though many of the country’s infection measures are already rapidly being lifted as the omicron surge levels off.
+While the Canadian protesters are decrying vaccine mandates for truckers and other COVID-19 restrictions, many of the country’s infection measures, such as mask rules and vaccine passports for getting into restaurants and theaters, are already rapidly being lifted as the omicron surge levels off.

-Trudeau continues to stand firm against lifting vaccine mandates.
+Trudeau has stood firm against lifting vaccine mandates.
 The prime minister has called protesters a “fringe” who believe in conspiracy theories and wear “tinfoil hats.”
-It has only incensed them further.
+That has only incensed them further.

 Pandemic restrictions have been far stricter in Canada than in the U.S., but Canadians have largely supported them.
 The vast majority of Canadians are vaccinated, and the COVID-19 death rate is one-third that of the United States.
 Canada lacks hospital capacity, so provinces have been quick to impose lockdowns when waves have hit.